robertsirc/rust-wasm-labs/section-01/README.md

 ## Introduction

-In this section will will be installing Rust and configuring our development environment.
+In this section will will be installing the Rust SDK and configuring our development environment.

 ## IDE